« Back to Pillar Page: The AI Product Manager Guide

 Productboard AI

-4. The Data Analyst: Mixpanel vs. Amplitude AI
+4. The Data Analyst: Mixpanel Spark vs. Amplitude AI

 5. The User Advocate: Synthetic Users & Feedback Analyzers

-Finally, the "Agentic" PM employs tools that simulate and analyze user behavior.
-Customer feedback analysis tools have evolved to include "Synthetic Users."
+Finally, the most radical shift in the "Agentic" PM stack is the deployment of software that simulates human behavior.
+Customer feedback analysis tools have evolved past sentiment scoring to include active "Synthetic Users."

 Top AI Agents for Product Managers in 2026